Danish cuisine: Main meals

 Most Danes have three regular meals a day, usually consisting of a cold breakfast with coffee or tea, a cold lunch at work and a hot dinner at home with the family.
 Some also have a snack in the middle of the afternoon or in the late evening.
 Meat, especially pork, is by far the most common ingredient of hot meals.
 It is usually accompanied by potatoes and sometimes by another vegetable such as carrots or lettuce.
 Most hot meals consist of only one course: starters are fairly rare but desserts such as ice cream or fruit are a little more frequent.
 Beer and wine are fairly common drinks at mealtimes but so are soft drinks, plain water and, to a lesser extent, milk and coffee.
 Many families follow the old traditions.
 Mothers and fathers cook together and teach their children how to cook.
-Meals form an important part of family life, allowing for socializing and contributing to the sense of the well-being and coziness known as hygge.
+Meals form an important part of family life, allowing for socializing and contributing to the sense of the wellbeing and coziness known as hygge.

 Breakfast

 Bread with cheese and salami, soft-boiled egg and coffee; a typical everyday breakfast.

 The basic Danish breakfast consists of coffee, or tea, and rye bread, white bread, or rolls with cheese or jam.
 Bread at breakfast time most often comes in the form of a white loaf known as franskbrød (French bread), a baguette, or a variety of white or brown rolls (boller, birkes, rundstykker, håndværkere) or croissants.
 The bread is usually buttered and topped with soft or creamy cheese, sausage, pâté, cured cold meat or jam.
-On festive gatherings or when time permits, as on Sundays, for example, a variety of bread rolls can be included as well as wienerbrød, as Danish pastry is known in Denmark.
+On festive gatherings or when time permits, as on Sundays, for example, a variety of bread rolls can be included as well as wienerbrød (Vienna bread), as Danish pastry is known in Denmark.
 Fruit juice, mostly orange or apple, and sometimes a bitter such as Gammel Dansk, may also be served, especially when breakfast is served to guests or on special occasions and celebrations like birthdays and anniversaries.
 In Danish hotels, soft-boiled eggs and cold meats are usually served for breakfast, too.

 On weekdays, various cereals, such as corn flakes, muesli or rolled oats, are often served for breakfast with just cold milk and sugar.
 Soured milk products are popular, too, and are served either plain or with cereals or fruit.
 The typical local soured milk product of ymer is topped with ymerdrys, a mixture of dried grated rye bread and brown sugar.
 Porridges such as oatmeal and a traditional local porridge called øllebrød are also popular on work days. Øllebrød, a thin porridge cooked with bits of rye bread, hvidtøl, water, and sugar, and served with milk or sometimes whipped cream, is gaining in popularity as reflected on the breakfast menus of many cafés.